 Fire Emblem: Three Houses

 Fire Emblem: Three Houses is one of the biggest, most expansive entries yet in Nintendo's beloved role-playing series.
 Three Houses builds on the series' addictive, deeply strategic tactical combat while adding a new twist -- you now play as a professor, who must choose one of three houses and guide their students in both their daily school lives and on the battlefield.
-With memorable characters, large-scale battles and the first free-roaming hub world in the series, Three Houses is a must-have for Fire Emblem fans and RPG addicts alike.
+With memorable characters, large-scale battles and the first free-roaming hub world in the series, Three Houses is easily one of the best Nintendo Switch games you can buy.

 The Legend of Zelda: Breath of the Wild